Chirag-2199/Chirag-2199/README.md

 ## 🧠 About Me

-- 🎓 BCA graduated from Panjab University , Chandigarh
+- 🎓 BCA graduate from Panjab University, Chandigarh
+- 💼 Currently working at **Sterling Inc** as a **Software Developer**
 - 💼 Former SDE Intern at **Cactus Communications** & **VerveBridge**
 - 🧩 Problem solver with a strong grasp on DSA, OOPs, DBMS, Networking, and REST APIs
-- 💻 Contributor to high-impact products across domains like CRM, job boards, marketplaces, and productivity tools
+- 💻 Contributor to high-impact products across CRM, job boards, marketplaces, and productivity tools
+- 📊 1.5+ years of **professional software development experience**

 ---